Micros Simphony (First Edition) - Oracle Hosted Interface

-NOTE: This document applies only to 1.x versions of Simphony.
+NOTE: This document applies only to First Edition versions of Simphony.
 If you have a different version, please contact Yellow Dog for more information.

 Yellow Dog Inventory synchronizes data with Micros Simphony.
 This document outlines requirements necessary to ensure a clean sync.

 Once each hour, Yellow Dog Inventory will push all new item definitions into Micros Simphony as well as pull all sales and returns.
 Various other codes are also pulled from Micros.

 Yellow Dog Requirements

 The following business information is necessary in order to fully configure Yellow Dog Inventory to interface with Micros:

 Please let us know if there will be data changes (number ranges, revenue centers, major or family groups, etc), or if it will be a straight upgrade.
 Straight upgrades are easier for Yellow Dog, because we can convert all existing 9700 setups directly to Simphony setups.

 A complete list of revenue center names and numbers that will contain retail inventory.